 9. Choose a location

 Location, location, location!
 This is critical because a good location will serve as your base of operations.
 You have the option of leasing existing business space or building your own.
-If you decide to lease, all you must do is fill out a commercial leasing application for new businesses Australia as per your landlord’s requirements.
+If you decide to lease, all you must do is fill out a commercial leasing application for new businesses in Australia as per your landlord’s requirements.
 Here are some common questions regarding commercial real estate in Australia.

 If you intend to build your Australian business premises, you must get the following: